LutziGoz/-Lutzi-Check-Ceck-Ports-/README.md

-## This page was created for sharing software developed by LutziGoz, Especially on systems and network testing software
+## This page was created for sharing software developed by LutziGoz, Especially on systems and network testing softwareץ.

-## -Lutzi-Check-Ports-
+## -Lutzi-Check-Ports-:

 ### This Software Designed for Penetration Testers &amp; Malware Analysis Researchers - support and help to check what is a ports opened on the PC/Server. hope you found this is ### relevant for you (compiled from python to exe by pyinstaller &amp; NSIS)